 How are colds treated?

-Drinking plenty of fluids will keep the nose and throat moist and will loosen mucous.
-Stay away from alcohol and caffeine because they have a drying effect.
+Also, make sure you’re drinking plenty of fluids to keep your nose and throat moist.
+Avoid alcohol and caffeine because they have a drying effect.